dwave-examples/nurse-scheduling/README.rst

 (0, 0) (0, 1) (0, 2)...
 (0, D) (1, 0) (1, 1)...
 (1, D)

-in order to simplify the sums

-* The three constraint sums are separated out in order to be able to confirm the individual effects
+* The three constraint sums are separated out in order to be able to confirm the individual effects manually.
+For example, if a nurse was assigned to two successive days, the hard nurse constraint sum would be nonzero.

 * We have not yet confirmed Ikeda's results with reverse annealing